BakeSmash/BakeSmash/README.md

 I'm passionate about software development and innovation.
 I believe AI is transforming the accessibility of technology creation, which motivates me to master fundamental engineering principles and best practices to stay well-rounded while embracing the future of technology

 - 🔭 I'm currently working on:
-  - **RetroCraft** - an element crafting game where players combine different elements to create new ones
+  - **VibeCraft** - an element crafting game where players combine different elements to create new ones
 - 🌱 I'm currently learning everything I can about software development and exploring best practices

 <!--